ryanmaxwell/RMUniversalAlert/README.md

 RMUniversalAlert
 ================

-Wrapper class for UIAlertController / UIAlertView / UIAlertController for targeting all iOS versions.
+Wrapper class for UIAlertView / UIActionSheet / UIAlertController for targeting all iOS versions.

 RMUniversalAlert is a wrapper class that builds upon [UIAlertView+Blocks](https://github.com/ryanmaxwell/UIAlertView-Blocks), [UIActionSheet+Blocks](https://github.com/ryanmaxwell/UIActionSheet-Blocks), and [UIAlertController+Blocks](https://github.com/ryanmaxwell/UIAlertController-Blocks), and gives a simplified interface to support all iOS versions.